-Will power, noun: the strength of will to carry out one’s decisions, wishes or plans.
+Will power: the strength of will to carry out one’s decisions, wishes or plans.

-When we think of will power, we normally think of the character trait that enables us to persevere through trials and temptations to achieve our goals.
+When we think of “will power,” we normally think of the character trait that enables us to persevere through trials and temptations to achieve our goals.
 Without a measure of will power, most of our personal goals would never be accomplished.
-There is another form of will power, however, that we often ignore, but which is no less essential for achieving our goals, and that is the power of our Last Will and Testament.
+There is another form of will power which is just as essential for achieving our goals: the power of our Last Will and Testament.

 Changing Your Will